SJ23 Tech Tip B09, (Updated 2024-02-06) Bob Schimmel

 2. Raise the engine.
 Problem with this is it will reduce the thrust which you need in steep waves.
 You don't want the prop to come out of the water.
 An occasional lift out is OK.

 3. If you have a Tiller Tamer, tie a knot in the friction line to limit the turning angle of the rudder.
 Alternately you can locate this knot at the optimum turning angle of the rudder to prevent stalling the blade!
-Great for racing.
+Great for fast sailing.

 5. Install a flat aluminum strut on the side of the engine leg.
 Make it long enough that it stops the rudder from touching the propeller and align it with the water flow so it doesn't create turbulence. top